 1. Take a tour by the "Ciudad Amurallada"

 The Walled City, is the historical area in Cartagena.
 Cartagena was a target city for pirates.
 Cartagena is a former port for goods and slaves.
 It was a transit point for gold and other value products from and to Spain.
 Due to its location, it was attacked several times and a huge wall around the city was built to protect the city from those attacks.
-Now behind those walls, you will encounter a beautiful city full of collonial architecture buildings and great places to eat.
+Now behind those walls, you will encounter a beautiful city full of colonial architecture buildings and great places to eat.
 The city has been declared national heritage.
+The historic walls, built between 1586 and 1796, are now a designated UNESCO World Heritage Site

 You can also explore the Castle of San Felipe, a fortress built in the 1700s and for a small fee you can tour the castle and walk thru the tunnels and see the canons that were used to defend the city.